How much do they make? NJ basketball coach salaries, stacked up

 Here's how those men's basketball coach paychecks match up, based on the most recent data and reports.

-Rutgers University men’s basketball coach Steve Pikiell earned $2.6 million this season, as reported by the Asbury Park Press.
+Rutgers University men’s basketball coach Steve Pikiell earned $2.6 million as of the 2022 season, as reported by the Asbury Park Press.

 Under a four-year, $16 million contract extension, his salary increases to $3.75 million in 2025-26, the same report said.